 Took a shared car to Udaipur.
 Completed some urgent work from the hotel room and then some local sightseeing in Udaipur, including medieval temples and lakes.

-Took a shared car to Jolaibari to visit ancient ruins of Pilak.
+Took a shared car to Jolaibari to visit the ancient ruins of Pilak.
 Returned by noon and wanted to visit Amarpur-Devtamura.
 But was too tired by then and so decided to return to Agartala for some local attractions and night halt.

 I had a direct train to Guwahati in the morning which was cancelled as mentioned before.
 So,I reached Silchar and took the bus.